bmaupin/test-civ5-scenario/docs/log.md

 - Image contains a centred circular icon surrounded by transparency
 - Outer size of icon within image: 172 x 172
 - Icon has a ~4 pixel solid colour border
+  - So the inner circle within the icon is about 164 x 164

+1. Look at existing icons to get an idea of the end product, e.g. https://www.sporcle.com/games/milc/civ-5-civilization-icons

+   1. In particular, decide the primary and secondary colours

 1. Download image you want to make icon from